-Only the iwi representatives on the Board have authority to make decisions over these areas.
-Copies of Reserve Management Plans for these areas will be included as Appendices 3, 4, 5 and 6 in the approved Beach Management Plan.
+Only the Iwi representatives on the Board have authority to make decisions over these areas.
+Copies of the Reserve Management Plans for these areas can be accessed separately from the Beach Management Plan.

 - O Kōhangatī ki Waīkanae (Site A)

 - O Waīmāhuru ki Hukatere (Site B)

 - O Hukatere ki Waīmoho (Site C)

-- O Waīmoho ki Waīmimihā (Site D)
+- O Ngāpae ki Waīmimihā (Site D)

-J. AROTURUKI ME TE AROTAKE | MONITORING AND REVIEW
+K. AROTURUKI ME TE AROTAKE | MONITORING AND REVIEW

 The Beach Management Plan must be reviewed every 10 years.
-The next full review of the BMP is scheduled for 2030.
-The Beach Management Plan represents the starting point for the future management of Te Oneroa-a-Tōhe.
+The next full review is scheduled for 2030.
+The plan represents the starting point for the future management of Te Oneroa-a-Tōhe.
 There is still more mahi to be done.
 In particular, the Board has three key priorities:

-- Action Plan: The action plan will be reviewed every three years to confirm progress towards undertaking the actions and achieving the overall vision, objectives and desired outcomes of the Beach Management Plan. - Advocacy: The Board will actively promote the implementation of the vision, objectives and desired outcomes of the Beach Management Plan.
-This includes ensuring that the Beach Management Plan is appropriately considered when other agencies (such as Department of Conservation, Far North District Council and Northland Regional Council) review their own strategic documents. - Engagement: The Board will continue to actively engage with stakeholders and the wider community regarding the implementation of the Beach Management Plan and any changes in priorities regarding it.
+- Action plan: The action plan will be reviewed every three years to confirm progress towards undertaking the actions and achieving the overall vision, objectives and desired outcomes of the Beach Management Plan. - Advocacy: The Board will actively promote the implementation of the vision, objectives and desired outcomes of the plan.
+This includes ensuring that the Beach Management Plan is appropriately considered when other agencies (such as Department of Conservation, FNDC and NRC) review their own strategic documents. - Engagement: The Board will continue to actively engage with stakeholders and the wider community regarding the implementation of the Beach Management Plan and any changes in priorities regarding it.

-Te Huarahi o Tōhe, 2020
+Te huarahi o Tōhe.